Fiction & Creative Nonfiction

 Personal Essays

-The popularity of memoirs in the 90s and the re-emergence of the personal essay in the past decade has been immensely freeing and exciting for those of who often find ourselves scribbling down thoughts on a long subway ride home or as a way to clear our dusty brains in between working on the latest chapter of a novel.
-I love the personal essay because I generally can write the the first draft in a single sitting, which is both rewarding and reassuring.
-Unlike my fiction, my creative nonfiction pieces generally are motivated by breaking news in the mainstream media which renders me extremely sad or frustrated, or just some nagging issue that pulls at me enough to distract me from my longer writing projects.
+The popularity of memoirs in the 90s and the re-emergence of the personal essay in the past decade has been immensely freeing and exciting for those of us who often find ourselves scribbling down thoughts on a long subway ride home or as a way to clear our dusty brains in between working on the latest chapter of a novel.
+I love the personal essay because I generally can write the first draft in a single sitting, which is both rewarding and reassuring.
+Unlike my fiction, my creative nonfiction pieces generally are motivated by current events, which renders me extremely sad or frustrated, or just some nagging issue that pulls at me enough to distract me from my longer writing projects.
+Whether based on real life or written from my imagination, I still draw heavily on narrative techniques and devices to bring readers into the story.

 While I have published more than a dozen essays in lit magazines, below are links to those of my published essays currently available online: